Latest SteamOS (version 3.5 and later) already pre-installed distrobox and podman.

 export PATH=$PATH:$HOME/.local/bin

-This will force the use of pulseaudio
+This will force the use of pulseaudio inside the container, right now pipewire

 is not working correctly inside the container, and it’s a SteamOS specific issue.